 In order to maintain the antenna position accuracy, the VERA project has three kinds of geodetic observations.
-The first is participation in JADE (JApanese Dynamic Earth observation by VLBI) organized by GSI (Geographical Survey Institute) in order to link the VERA coordinates to the ITRF2000 (International Terrestrial Reference Frame 2000).
+The first is participation in JADE (JApanese Dynamic Earth observation by VLBI) organized by GSI (Geographical Survey Institute) and IVS-T2 session in order to link the VERA coordinates to the ITRF2008 (International Terrestrial Reference Frame 2008).
 Basically Mizusawa station participate in JADE nearly every month.
-Based on the observations for four years, the 3-dimensional positions and velocities of Mizusawa station are determined with accuracies of 7-9 mm and about 1 mm/yr in ITRF2000 coordinate system.
+Based on the observations for four years, the 3-dimensional positions and velocities of Mizusawa station till 09/Mar/2011 is determined with accuracies of 7-9 mm and about 1 mm/yr in ITRF2008 coordinate system.
+But the uncertainty of several centimeters exists in the position on and after March 11, 2011.
 The second kind of geodetic observations is monitoring of baseline vectors between VERA stations by internal geodetic VLBI observations.
 Geodetic positions of VERA antennas relative to Mizusawa antenna are measured from geodetic VLBI observations every two weeks.
-From simple linear-fitting of the two-year geodetic results, the relative positions and velocities are obtained at the precisions of 1-2 mm and 0.8-1 mm/yr.
+From polygonal fitting of the six-year geodetic results, the relative positions and velocities are obtained at the precisions of 1-2 mm and 0.8-1 mm/yr till 10/Mar/2011.
 The third kind is continuous GPS observations at the VERA sites for interpolating VLBI geodetic positions.
 Daily positions can be determined from 24 hour GPS data.
 The GPS observations are also used to estimate tropospheric zenith delay of each VERA site routinely.
 The time resolution of delay estimates is 5 minutes.